-- "System Alerts Networking (Connection Status)" on page 82 - "System Alerts Power" on page 80
+- System Alerts Networking (Connection Status) - System Alerts Power

-CONNECTING TO THE NETWORK
+CONNECT TO THE NETWORK

 Generally, Console Manager products have two network connections labeled NET1 and NET2.
 In the CM8100 there are options for copper wiring (on a standard RJ-45 connector).
 The CM8100-10G also has a static IP port on NET3.